Deep Polynomial Chaos Expansion: DEEP POLYNOMIAL CHAOS EXPANSION

-\paragraph{Sum-product layer} We abstract product and sum operations in one single module for computational efficiency as shown in \citet{peharz2020Einsum}.
-Each product unit computes the element-wise product from its input vectors $\mathbf{u}, \mathbf{v}$ with length $M$ and scopes $\mathbf{X}_{c'}$ and $\mathbf{X}_{c''}$ respectively, based on a Hadamard product layer \citep{loconte2024What}.
-The scope of a product node output is the union of the scope of its inputs $\mathbf{X}_{c'} \cup \mathbf{X}_{c''}$, the output is $\mathbf{o}_n = \mathbf{u} \odot \mathbf{v}$.
-For each product node $p_n$, there exist $K \geq 1$ individual sum nodes, each computing a sum over the same scope induced by the input node $p_n$ but with a distinct set of weights.
-The output of a sum node is $s_{n,k} = \sum_m^M w^{k, n}_{m} o_{m}$, where $w^{k, n}_{m}$ are the elements of the sum units' weight vector $\w_{k, n} \in \mathbf{W}_{K \times N \times M}$ and $\mathbf{W}$ is the complete weight tensor of the sum layer.
-The number of sum nodes $K$ for each product node is a hyperparameter controlling the overparameterization of the circuit.
-At the output layer, $K = 1$ and each sum $s_n$ simply corresponds to one output dimension $Y_n \in \Y$.
+\paragraph{Sum-Product Layer} Tractable circuits are composed of sequential sum and product nodes.
+Each product node computes the element-wise or outer product from its input vectors $\mathbf{u}, \mathbf{v}$ with length $M$ and scopes $\mathbf{X}_{c'}$ and $\mathbf{X}_{c''}$ respectively.
+In tensorized circuit representations, multiple such nodes are computed in parallel, either in Kronecker or Hadamard product layers \citep{loconte2025What}.
+For each product node $p_n$, there exist $L \geq 1$ individual sum nodes, each computing a sum over the same scope induced by the input node $p_n$ but with a distinct set of weights.
+The output of a sum node is $s_{n,l} = \sum_m^M w^{l, n}_{m} o_{m}$, where $w^{l, n}_{m}$ are the elements of the sum nodes' weight vector $\w_{l, n} \in \mathbf{W}_{L \times N \times M}$ and $\mathbf{W}$ is the complete weight tensor of the sum layer.
+The number of sum nodes $L$ for each product node is a hyperparameter controlling the overparameterization of the circuit.
+At the output layer, $L = 1$ and each sum $s_n$ simply corresponds to one output dimension $Y_n \in \Y$.
 The depth of the DeepPCE is determined by the input dimensionality $D$ and the size of the input scopes $\X_c$.
+In tensorized circuits, product and sum operations are usually abstracted in a single module for computational efficiency as shown in \citet{peharz2020Einsum}, yielding a sum-product layer.